jib/node-httpd-sleep/README.md

 node-httpd-sleep
 ================

-Simple HTTPD that sleeps for a certain amount of time to simulate response latency.
+Simple HTTP daemon that can sleep for a amount of time (in seconds or microseconds) as specified through a URL fragment.